avrebarra/minimok/README.md

       use_origin: https://askubuntu.com/
       mock_latency:
         mode: max     # will set response latency
         value: 10000  # for each calls between 0ms and 2500ms
+        hog: late     # (optional) hog request AFTER delivering to remote target
 ```

 And apply it with this command: